 - 1. The following standards shall be used for the purpose of defining the FTE for a secondary employee.
-A secondary employee shall be considered as 1.0 FTE if the employee teaches five 50 to 60 minute classes per day for the entire school year.
-Secondary employees who are contracted for fewer than five 50 to 60 minute classes per day shall be given a fractional FTE which shall be prorated from these standards. - 2.
-Employees who teach during the regular course of their work day one extra class beyond a 1.0 FTE, shall be paid in the following manner: For the purpose of computing compensation, each extra 50 to 60-minute class taught per day, the employee shall receive 1/5th of one day of the employee's regular contracted base salary and 1/5th of the employee's TRI compensation. - 3.
-Elementary: Employees who teach during the regular course of their work day one extra P.E. or music class beyond a 1.0 FTE, shall be paid in the following manner: For each extra class taught daily, the employee shall receive 1/9th of one day of the employee's regular contracted base salary and for an extra class taught every other day, the employee shall receive 1/18th of one day of the employee's regular contracted base salary.
-A prorated portion of the employee's TRI compensation shall also be paid using the same fractions.
+A secondary employee shall be considered as 1.0 FTE if the employee teaches five class sections on a typical school day for the entire school year (180 school days).
+Secondary employees who are contracted for fewer than five class sections shall be given a fractional FTE which shall be prorated from these standards. - 2.
+Employees who teach during the regular course of their work day one extra class beyond a 1.0 FTE, shall be paid in the following manner: For the purpose of computing compensation, each extra class section taught per day, the employee shall receive 1/5th of one day of the employee's regular contracted base salary and 1/5th of the employee's TRI compensation. - 3.
+Elementary Music and P.E.: Beginning in the 2018-19 school year, a 1.0 FTE elementary music or P.E. specialist may teach up to 28 class sections per week with each section scheduled for 50 minutes.
+Employees who teach during the regular course of their work day one extra P.E. or music class beyond a 1.0 FTE, shall be paid in the following manner: For each extra class taught weekly, the employee shall receive 1/28th of the employee's regular contracted base salary and 1/28th of the employee's TRI compensation. - 4.
+Elementary Library: Beginning in the 2018-19 school year, a 1.0 FTE elementary librarian may teach up to 21 class sections per week with each section scheduled for 50 minutes.
+Employees who teach during the regular course of their work day one extra library class beyond a 1.0 FTE, shall be paid in the following manner: For each extra class taught weekly, the employee shall receive 1/21st of the employee's regular contracted base salary and 1/21st of the employee's TRI compensation.
+Teacher-Librarian/Media Specialists shall not be considered classroom teachers for the purpose of evaluation as stated in Article 8.1.B.1.